 disclaimer

 Who Can See Sealed Records In Mississippi?

 Sealed records are accessible in Mississippi only by requestors who have a court order backing their request.
-In addition, the parties named in the record may be able to access the document as well as anyone else granted official consent.
+In addition, the parties named in the record may be able to access the document, as well as anyone else granted official consent.

 How To Get Sealed Records In Mississippi

 The standard procedure for accessing sealed records in Mississippi begins with filing a petition to challenge the court’s decision to restrict the record.
 When the court receives the petition, a hearing is typically held to decide its merit.
 When approved, the judge issues a court order to the individual who filed the petition.
 However, most records that go under a seal have a validity period.
-Therefore, all court orders are useful only within that validity window.
+Therefore, all court orders are executable only within that validity window.

+disclaimer